cal-id/StatusJsonDatasource/README.md

 sudo apt install httpd
 sudo yum install httpd
 sudo chown $USER /var/www/html/

+# Populate secret.py
+cp secret_example.py secret.py
+# This file is not for github!
+vi secret.py  # At this stage, put the passwords / details in here!

 # Use a virtual environment to avoid clashing with system pip packages
 python3 -m virtualenv python3